ladyicode/CI-TESTING/README-GIT.md

 A typical work flow will then consist of the following:

  1. Create a new local branch based off your master branch.
  2. Switch to your new local branch.
-(This step can be
+(This step can be combined with the previous step with the use of `git checkout -b`.)
+ 3. Do some work, commit, repeat as necessary.
+ 4. Push the local branch to your remote repo